 Paul has presented or published over 60 papers on family law.
 These include parenting issues such as the unacceptable risk test and the court's approach to interim parenting disputes, together with financial matters such as the taxation aspects of family law settlements, the impact of bankruptcy in family cases, the approach in superannuation cases, the resolution of big money financial disputes and problems surrounding Financial Agreements.

 Jamie is the Managing Director of Broun Abrahams Burreket Family Lawyers, one of Sydney's largest boutique Family Law firms.
 He is an accredited specialist in Family Law in NSW and has consistently been ranked by his peers in the Doyle's Guide as Preeminent both Nationally and in New South Wales.
-Jamie's practice, like most Family Lawyers, spans both financial and parenting matters but he has developed a specialty in the more complex issues that arise like challenges to Binding Financial Agreements, jurisdictional choices, opposition to single expert evidence, claims in equity, and the intersection of tax planning an property settlement.

 Peter's main area of practice is in Family Law, both trial and appellate work.
 He is a qualified Arbitrator under the Family Law Act and is a member of the NSW Bar Association's Family Law Committee and represents that committee in the Family Courts Users Group.